 Did You Know?

-- Stuttering is a communication disorder involving disruptions, or dysfluencies, in a person’s speech, but there are nearly as many ways to stutter as there are people who stutter.
+- Stuttering is a disruption in speech pattern involving disruptions, or dysfluencies, in a person’s speech, but there are nearly as many ways to stutter as there are people who stutter.
 Read more on our What Is Stuttering? page.

 - There are lots of Myths About Stuttering out there, including the notion that it can be cured.
 Get the facts about stuttering!